Santa Cruz, California Population 2019

 Santa Cruz Demographics

-The city’s estimated population is over 64,000.
+The city of Santa Cruz is estimated to havea a current population of over 64,000 residents.
 Santa Cruz has a total area of 15.83 square miles, and it has a population density of over 5,060 people per square mile.

 Santa Cruz’s population is almost three-quarters white, while blacks make up 1.8% of the population, Asians 7.7%, 9.5% from other races, 5.7% mixed race, and 19.4% are of Hispanic or Latino origin.
 The largest age group is people aged 18 to 24, accounting for over 29% of the total population.
 Over 13% of residents are under age 18, while 8.8% are at least 65 years old.
 The city’s median age is 29.9 years.
 There are slightly more female residents than males, with 99.7 men for every 100 women.
 Approximately 16.5% of the population lives below the federal poverty line.